The Veterinary and Food Administration units

 This division is responsible for:

-• Assistance for third countries concerning development of food and veterinary safety (SSC)
+• Assistance to third countries on the development of food and veterinary safety systems

 The Danish Veterinary and Food Administration gives secretariat assistance to the Veterinary Health Council.